 Complete Sengoku results are below.

-MMA: Hatsu Hioki def.
+Hatsu Hioki def.
 Marlon Sandro by Unanimous Decision

 (Sengoku Featherweight Title Fight)

 I said that Hatsu Hioki would have to fight a perfect fight if he wanted Marlon Sandro's featherweight strap.
 I said that he would have a lapse of focus and that is when the end would come for the Shooto Champion.
 Hioki did fight the perfect fight and there was no lapse of focus.

 In a fight that catapults him up the featherweight rankings, and was a career-defining performance, Hioki survived the power of Sandro to break the Brazilian but not make him quit.

 With a plethora of first-round KOs added to his resume recently, Sandro came into the fight looking to add another one.
 Head hunting early, Sandro swung wildy in the first and second rounds to try and get the challenger out of there early.
 A cut on the eyebrow of Hioki was the only result though as the Japanese fighter withstood the storm to deliver his own rangy, fencing like jabs and kicks.
 With this initial expenditure of energy, the champion started to fade.

 It was clear in the third that Hioki had done it.
 Sandro's breathing becoming labored and his strikes looping more and more, Hioki pounced on his exhausted Champion and after moving into mount, rained in fists that very nearly stopped the fight.